codatio/codat-docs/docs/underwriting/setting-up.md

 Log in to the [Codat Portal](https://app.codat.io/) and click on the **Settings** tab in the top menu.
 Select **Organization settings**, then **Products**.
 Find **Assess** in the list of products and toggle the switch to enable it.

+When assess is enabled, you get access to...
+These data types are enabled for you.
+Move this up to after APIkey.
+Why we are using the assess product is important. we are using the categorization feature.

 <input type="checkbox" unchecked /> <b>Configure Codat webhooks</b>

 Introduction.
 WHat is this for?
 If your underwriting process needs more webhooks, this is where you can set these up.